LelandLong/JsonDiff/README.md

   * "JsonDiff_SampleData" Table with 8 Fields and 2 Records
   * 1 new Layout: "JsonDiff_SampleData"

+10. Navigate to the new layout "JsonDiff_SampleData" to explore the functionality using the provided sample data

 #### Usage

 1. Enter your two JSON objects into the 2 provided fields